NosibleAI/nosible-py/docs/index.rst

   agentic, and bespoke finance-optimized search algorithms, depending on your use case.

 - **Query Expansion:** You can submit up to 10 related search terms in one shot to retrieve higher-quality search results.
-We will treat that as one API request, so it’s a 10-for-1 special.
+We will treat that as one API request, so it's a 10-for-1 special.

 - **Native Pre-filtering:** You can filter your search results by specific publishers, date ranges, languages, and more without sacrificing search quality.
 We natively support